Journalist in Space Project

 The Journalist in Space Project was a NASA program designed to inform the public about spaceflight.
 Journalists would have flown in space on NASA's Space Shuttle.
-Some forty finalists were selected from over 1,700 applications, but the project was postponed indefinitely after the Space Shuttle Challenger disaster in 1986.
+Some forty finalists were selected from over 1,700 applications, but the project was postponed indefinitely and subsequently cancelled after the Space Shuttle Challenger disaster in 1986.

 Origins

 From the earliest days of the Space Shuttle program, the National Air and Space Administration (NASA) had assumed that as experience with the Space Shuttle increased the safety of space flight, civilian passengers would be able to be taken along; journalists were specifically mentioned as likely candidates.
 In 1985, as the Space Shuttle flights became more routine, NASA asked the Association of Schools of Journalism and Mass Communication (ASJMC) to recommend journalists who could ride on the Space Shuttle as passengers as part of its Journalist in Space Project.
 The goal of the Journalist in Space Project was not simply to fly a journalist in space as a passenger, but to inform the public about spaceflight.

 The ASJMC was formed in 1984 from the merger of two existing organizations.
 With its headquarters at the University of South Carolina College of Journalism in Columbia, South Carolina, it represented schools of journalism in 170 colleges and universities across the United States.
 The Journalist in Space Project was the ASJMC's first major project, and NASA's second citizens in space project after the Teacher in Space Project announced the year before.
-The ASJMC received US $50,000 in funding for the project.
+The ASJMC received US$50,000 in funding for the project.
 Albert Scroggins, the dean emeritus of the University of South Carolina College of Journalism, was appointed its chief program officer.